 Remote Placement Testing

-Students who live a considerable distance from the BSU campus (100 miles or greater) may opt to take their mathematics and reading placement tests remotely, at a qualified institution of their choice.
+Students who live a considerable distance from the BSU campus (100 miles or greater) may opt to take their math, writing, and reading placement tests remotely, at a qualified institution of their choice.
 If you live within 100 miles of campus, you must report to BSU to take your placement tests.
-To take advantage of this service and arrange a remote placement testing session in your area, follow the steps below.
+To take advantage of this service and arrange a remote placement testing session in your area, click on each of the buttons below, review the guidelines, and follow the steps.

 Students may only take their placement exams remotely at the following types of institutions: